opensearch-project/project-website/_posts/2025-09-30-introduction-to-ai-agents-in-opensearch.md

 Agentic memory, a new feature introduced in [OpenSearch 3.2](https://opensearch.org/blog/introducing-opensearch-3-2-next-generation-search-and-anayltics-with-enchanced-ai-capabilities/), enables extending beyond the boundaries of a single session, and maintaining persistent memory across sessions.
 This enables agents to learn from past conversations, for a deeper level of personalization and context.
 You can find more information about [agentic memory here](https://docs.opensearch.org/latest/ml-commons-plugin/api/agentic-memory-apis/index/).

 ## **Agentic experience with MCP server**

-Model Context Protocol (MCP) has been gaining popularity as a communication standard for agentic workflows, simplifying the way AI agents interact with external tools.

 The OpenSearch project runs a [built-in MCP server](https://opensearch.org/blog/introducing-mcp-in-opensearch/), which provides agents with real-time and secure access to search data.
 Agents can invoke tools exposed by the MCP server, such as GetShardsTool, IndexMappingTool, ListIndexTool, and SearchIndexTool, and execute complex data queries and analysis logic with these tools, in combination with other tools and other MCP servers at the agent’s disposal.
 You can see a detailed example in this [blog post](https://opensearch.org/blog/unlocking-agentic-ai-experiences-with-opensearch/).